tatihets/joi-country-extension/README.md

 # joi-country-extension
-Small node.js package to validate country by full name, country alpha-2 and alpha-3 characters code.
+Small npm package to validate country by full name, country alpha-2 and alpha-3 characters code.
 Also it allows convert country to country alpha-2 and alpha-3 characters code

 ### How to install